2021.9 - present

 2009.9 - 2013.6

-Bachelor's Degree, Zhejiang University of Technology
+Bachelor's Degree, Computer Science & Automation, Zhejiang University of Technology

 Double major in Computer Science and Automation.
 My adviser is Shengyong Chen.